-The months of May and June in 2023 have already brought unseasonably warm temperatures across the Island Health region with temperatures reaching close to 30 degrees Celsius.
-More warm weather is expected to continue.
+The months of May and June in 2023 brought unseasonably warm temperatures across the Island Health region with temperatures reaching close to 30 degrees Celsius.

+For summer 2024, more warm weather is expected.

 Community Care Facilities Licensing is committed to ensure Licensees are proactive and prepared for the upcoming summer heat.